The fully online Christian Ministry degree can be completed in as little as 36 months.

 A Word Processor Program

 Students will be creating various assignments for online courses that will require a word processor.
 Given that all of our faculty use Microsoft Word, students are strongly encouraged to use it as well.
-Students using any other program such as Works or WordPerfect must save their files as Word 2003 (.doc) files before uploading them in ANGEL.
+Students using any other program such as Works or WordPerfect must save their files as Word 2003 (.doc) files before uploading them in Canvas.

 Adobe Acrobat Reader

 In order to shorten the download time of some larger files, professors frequently provide some documents in PDF format.
 These files can only be read by using Acrobat Reader, which can be downloaded for free here.